Document Actions

 Internship (optional) (12 CP)

-The objective of the internship module is to give students examples of practice-oriented knowledge and skills from companies, institutions and other institutions of future careers.
+The objective of the internship module is to give students examples of practice-oriented knowledge and skills from companies, institutions and other organisations in their future careers.
 In particular, you should acquire knowledge about activities and processes in institutions that have a transformation-specific relationship or are active with or in transition countries.
-Students learn to associate theoretical knowledge and scientific methodology with practice.
+Students learn to combine theoretical knowledge and scientific methodology with practice.
 Internships are possible in all professional disciplines represented by a module of the study programme.

-Furthermore, through experiencing practical problems of an economic, technical, organizational and social nature, the internship promotes the understanding of research and teaching at the university and reinforces the relation between study and practice.
+Furthermore, through experiencing practical problems of an economic, technical, organizational and social nature, the internship promotes the understanding of research and teaching at the university and strengthens the relationship between study and practice.

 Master Thesis (24 CP)

-Students dedicate the major part of the 4th semester to writing the Master thesis.
+Students dedicate the major part of the 4th semester to writing the Master's thesis.
 With the thesis, they prove their capability to investigate a given topic independently and scientifically within a given timeframe.

 Application